Spectral-Knight-Ops/local-llm-evaluator/README.md

     Install ollama here: https://ollama.com/download
     Download the models you want to test here: https://ollama.com/search

     If this is your first time working with local LLMs, I strongly suggest you do some research on hardware constraints in regard to choosing a local llm.
 For proof of concept for this repo, install the needed models: llava-llama3:latest, codellama:latest

-How do I change the models being tested?

-    In evaluator.py, locate the list declaring the models near the end: models = ["llava-llama3:latest", "codellama:latest"]

-    Replace the list with the models you want to use

 How do I change the prompts being tested?